 Becky Burchell is a native Oregonian, born and raised and currently living in Madras, Oregon.
 She received a B.S. in Zoology from Portland State University and immediately moved back home to Madras.
 She worked as an experimental biological aide for Oregon Department of Fish and Wildlife for three years, before landing a permanent role as a fisheries biologist for the Confederated Tribes of Warm Springs.
 For nearly nine years, she worked as their bull trout biologist, spending much of her work time snorkeling and conducting redd surveys in some of the most beautiful and pristine areas.
 She learned about some of the new work Portland General Electric (PGE) was undertaking and wanted to be a part of it.
 When she started with PGE, she was a biologist working on the new fish collection facility called the Selective Water Withdrawal.
 She has been with PGE for 15 years and currently leads biologists and technicians in both adult and juvenile migration studies.
 When she’s not working, you can find her hiking around Central Oregon with her Belgian Malinois or traveling around the world.

-Amanda Egertson is the Deschutes Land Trust’s Stewardship Director.
+Amanda Egertson (pronouns: she/her/hers) is the Deschutes Land Trust’s Stewardship Director.
 She manages the Land Trust’s Preserves and monitors our other conservation projects.
 Amanda and her husband Chris moved to Bend in 2003 and spend as much of their free time as possible outside—hiking and skiing the Cascades, tidepooling along the coast, and exploring the Oregon deserts.
 Amanda has an M.S. in Animal Ecology (with a research focus on songbirds and butterflies), and extensive experience in outreach and interpretation.

 Stacey Forson grew up on her father’s working cattle ranch, east of Bend, Oregon, developing a deep appreciation and connection to public lands and their resources, shaping her passion for the outdoors, as well as her career and academic goals.
 In 2018, Stacey retired from a rich, diverse, and fulfilling 38 years with the Forest Service.
 She lived and worked in Prineville during her most recent post as the Forest Supervisor for the Ochoco National Forest and Crooked River National Grassland.
 She and her husband Ray live on their small, forested property near La Pine, close to all the outdoor activities they love: hiking, camping, backcountry skiing, paddling, boating, and fly fishing.
 Stacey serves on the Land Trust's Board of Directors.